-If you are operating on a Windows 10 platform, then you would have definitely come across an issue where your disk space is 100% used up by the system and the compressed memory.
-By default, the system and the compressed memory is only supposed to use a part of CPU and disk.
-But, at times, it uses up all the disk memory, thereby causing your system to run slow and ceasing few processes.
+If you are operating on a Windows 10 platform, you would have encountered an issue where your disk space is 100% used up by the system and the compressed memory.
+By default, the System and Compressed Memory are supposed to use a part of the CPU and disk.
+But, sometimes, it uses up all the disk memory, causing your system to run slowly and ceasing a few processes.

-When the RAM is being fully used, the system gradually slows down.
-To fix this issue, you can follow the below solutions, and we guarantee you that one or the other solution will definitely fix your problem with the disk usage.
+When the RAM is complete, the system gradually slows down.
+To fix this issue, you can follow the solutions below, and we guarantee that one or the other solution will improve your problem with disk usage.

 How to Solve 100% Disk Usage by System and Compressed Memory Error

 If you want to return to the pages saved on the hard drive, the system imports the page back into the memory.
 This slowed the system when pages were frequently required to be sent to the hard drive.

 In Windows 10, to avoid such imports, a new concept of compressed memory has come.
 When the RAM is complete of pages and has no memory left to allow new pages to process, the older pages are compressed to a smaller size, freeing up space for the more recent pages.
 Here, there is no necessity to use external memory to store page files.

 All the files are stuffed up in the main memory itself.
 Therefore, it is considered 100% disk usage whenever the RAM is filled with processes.

 This concept of 100% disk usage is not a bug.
 It is a technique used by the developers to speed up the processes that are newly added to the queue.
 In earlier versions of Windows, if your RAM was filled up with strategies, the least used pages were copied into a page file and stored on the Hard drive to free up space.

 There are so many ways in which you can solve this problem.
 We have listed all the ways below that can help to resolve this matter.
 You can go through and apply whichever suits you best.
 You can also Check out the Best RAM Cleaner For PC.